chains-lab/cities-svc/docs/web/docs/CreateInviteDataAttributes.md

 ### NewCreateInviteDataAttributes

-`func NewCreateInviteDataAttributes(userId string, role string, label string, ) *CreateInviteDataAttributes`
+`func NewCreateInviteDataAttributes(userId uuid.UUID, role string, label string, ) *CreateInviteDataAttributes`

 NewCreateInviteDataAttributes instantiates a new CreateInviteDataAttributes object This constructor will assign default values to properties that have it defined,